mlflow/mlflow/docs/source/deployment/deploy-model-to-sagemaker.rst

 and creates a SageMaker endpoint using this image.
 It also uploads the model artifact to an S3 bucket and configures the endpoint to download the model from there.

 The container provides the same REST endpoints as a local inference server.
 For instance, the ``/invocations`` endpoint accepts CSV and JSON input data and returns prediction results.
-For more details on the endpoints, refer to `Local Inference Server <local-inference-server-spec>`_.
+For more details on the endpoints, refer to :ref:`Local Inference Server <local-inference-server-spec>`.

 .. note::